poulet-lab/Bpod_Stepper/README.md

 ## Serial Command Interface

 ### Moving the Motor
 The following serial commands control the movement of the motor.
 All movements can be interrupted by activation of an end-switch or issuance of a stop command.
-The Stepper Module will try to keep track of the position at all times (it should be able to do so unless there is a loss of steps).
+The Stepper Module will try to track the position at all times (it should be able to do so unless there is a loss of steps).
 This way, you can target absolute positions.
 Some of the following commands can also be [bound to one of the IO ports](#bind-movement-trigger-to-IO-port).

 * #### Move forwards
   Start continuous movement forwards.